-Upon marriage, certain rights arise under probate law.
-For example, the right to take against a deceased spouse's estate even if the will excludes the surviving spouse.
-However, a well-written premarital agreement can supersede rights that would otherwise exist under probate law.
+Certain rights fall under probate law following marriage.
+For example, a spouse could claim assets even if excluded in the will.
+A well-written premarital agreement, however, can supersede rights that would otherwise exist under probate law.

 Postnuptial Marital Agreements

-The marital settlement agreement is the most global document prepared by a family law attorney on behalf of a divorcing client.
-Typically, it addresses all economic issues, including:
+A settlement agreement is the most global document prepared by a family law attorney on behalf of a divorcing client.
+Typically, this marital agreement addresses all economic issues, including: